adarwoo/modbus_relay/docs/user_manual.md

 * The CPU power supply is monitoring by the brown-out-detector
 * A failsafe exist which activates the EStop if the power supply was to fail The execution is monitored
-* An application crash will EStop the controller
+* An application crash will EStop the device

-Any non-recoverable failure to the controller's intergrity leads to the EStop being activated.
+Any non-recoverable failure to the device's intergrity leads to the EStop being activated.

 ### Modbus communication monitoring

-The controller monitors the activity of the Modbus RS485 link, and through this, the health of the Modbus server.
+The device monitors the activity of the Modbus RS485 link, and through this, the health of the Modbus server.
 This monitoring activity can be configured to trigger an resetable EStop.

 > [!NOTE]